 Kathleen A. Beer

-Kathleen A. Beer, General Manager, brings accounting and operations management expertise to the Corporation.
-She holds a Bachelor of Science degree in accounting from Lake Superior State University, is a former Court Reporter and has 30 years of experience managing high-income producing law firms.
-She has been with the SludgeHammer Group, Ltd., for thirteen (13) years now and is a wealth of information.
+Kathleen A. Beer, Vice President of SludgeHammer Group, brings accounting and operations management expertise to the corporation.
+She holds a Bachelor of Science degree in Accounting from Lake Superior State University, is a former court reporter and has 30 years of experience managing high-income producing law firms.
+She has been with the SludgeHammer Group, Ltd., for thirteen (13) years and is a wealth of information.

 Justin Sorenson, P.E. is a licensed engineer with more than 20 years of experience in the fields of civil and environmental engineering.
 Justin graduated from the University of Michigan-Ann Arbor in 1998.
-He has designed and managed commercial, residential and industrial projects involving stormwater, wastewater, structural design, and all facets of site development.
+He has designed and managed commercial, residential and industrial projects involving storm water, waste water, structural design, and all facets of site development.
 Justin enjoys bringing difficult projects from concept to completion.
 He has successfully reversed health department permit denial decisions using SludgeHammer technology.
-On his off time, Justin rides enduro motorcycles, mountain bikes, and spends family time on their boat in Northern Michigan.
+During his off time, Justin rides enduro motorcycles, mountain bikes, and spends family time on their boat in Northern Michigan.
 He looks forward to the successful completion of your challenging project.

 Harry Luzius, Engineer, has more than 25 years of experience in the field of civil engineering.
 He has designed and administered the construction of several million-dollar projects, including sewer collection systems, lift stations, and wastewater treatment systems.
 Harry is a graduate of the U.S. Military Academy at Westpoint and earned a Master of Science in Foreign Service from Georgetown University.